Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: A Novel Fairness Relaxation

 To solve this problem, we introduce a new relaxation, called the hyperbolic tangent relaxation (HTR).
 Let $\sign(x)$ denote the signum of $x$, i.e. $sign(x)$ is $1$ if $x>0$, $-1$ if $x<0$ and $0$ if $x=0$.
 Figure~\ref{fig:compare-relax} further illustrates that our relaxation is the best at capturing the true DDP.

 \begin{theorem} The hyperbolic tangent of $n*x$ converges to the sign of $x$ for every fixed $x\in \mathbb{R}$ as $n$ goes to infinity.
 Formally,

-\end{theorem} \begin{proof} Provided in the appendix. \end{proof} We can leverage Theorem~\ref{thm:tanh-sign} to find an expression that converges to the indicator function of $x>0$. \begin{lemma} $\tanh(n*\max(0, x))$ converges to the indicator function of $x>0$ as $n$ goes to infinity.
+\end{theorem} \begin{proof} The idea is that replacing $x$ by $n*x$ in $\tanh(x)$ compresses the horizontal scale.
+A more detailed proof is provided in the appendix . \end{proof} We can leverage Theorem~\ref{thm:tanh-sign} to find an expression that converges to the indicator function of $x>0$. \begin{lemma} $\tanh(n*\max(0, x))$ converges to the indicator function of $x>0$ as $n$ goes to infinity.
 Formally,